 Students interested in this option should meet with the director of graduate studies no later than the middle of the semester prior to the semester in which they plan to write the thesis.
 Permission will be granted according to the student’s academic performance, the quality of the research paper produced and the usefulness of the thesis as preparation for future professional work.

 Applicants must be current American Studies majors in their junior year with a minimum 3.7 GPA in American Studies courses or minimum 3.5 cumulative GPA.
+Students may apply after completing 75 undergraduate credits, and must apply no later than the semester before your final undergraduate year.
 To apply, students should submit required materials to the director of graduate studies by March 1 of the applicant’s junior year.

 Required Application Materials